 Accident Cases With Bucket Trucks Are Unique

-Any commercial truck can get into an accident, and since these vehicles tend to be much bigger and harder to maneuver than passenger cars, accidents involving them happen at a high rate.
-And, those accidents can be much more hazardous than other vehicular wrecks.
-One type of commercial truck that is accident prone is the bucket truck, also known as a boom truck or cherry picker.
+Any commercial truck can get into an accident, and since these vehicles tend to be much bigger and harder to maneuver than passenger cars, accidents involving them are far more likely to cause death or severe injury.
+Commercial vehicles come in several varieties, each of which carries its own unique risks.
+The type we're discussing today is the bucket truck, also known as a boom truck or cherry picker.

-While you might not know what this type of truck is, you have likely seen them if you’ve seen someone is doing work on an electrical line.
-Boom trucks are utility trucks with a passenger bucket on an extendable arm that can be used to lift a worker to a high place so they can repair something that would be otherwise unreachable.
-Workers who are in the bucket are in great peril should the vehicle get into an accident with another vehicle, and this danger is compounded by the fact that cherry pickers often obstruct roadways when working.
+While you might not know what this type of truck is, you have likely seen them if you've ever observed someone doing work on an electrical line.
+Boom trucks are utility trucks with a passenger bucket on an extendable arm that can be used to lift a worker to a high place, allowing them to repair something that would otherwise be unreachable.
+Workers who are in the bucket are in great peril should the bucket truck get into an accident with another vehicle, and this danger is compounded by the fact that cherry pickers often obstruct roadways when working.
 Thus, accidents harming both the bucket-truck workers and bystanders in other vehicles are quite common.

 Questions covered in this article: